locml/novelpy/README.md

     running = True

-    text = font.render("Hi this is cardcaptor sakura opening, want to try ?", True, white)
+    text = font.render("Hi this is a test dialogue, please continue by mouse click", True, white)

     while running: